collegevine/purescript-elmish/docs/getting-started.md

     <script>window.Main.main()</script>
    ```

-   The first line is the container for the application to render itself in.
+   The second line is the container for the application to render itself in.
 The
-   second line references the JavaScript bundle (result of your code
+   third line references the JavaScript bundle (result of your code
    compilation).
-The third line invokes the PureScript entry point function.
+The fourth line invokes the PureScript entry point function.

    **NOTE:** we're using Bootstrap for styling.
 Looks better that way.
    {: .callout }